bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 3. Calculate the total error rate from both splits
 4. If the total error rate is the smallest error rate so far, store the feature and the error rate.

-#### Calculating the split mistakes
+#### Calculating the split errors
-We first need to define the method for calculating the errors at each split so we can calculate the error rate for each split.
+We first need to define the method for calculating the errors at each split so we can determine the best feature to split on.

     def split_errors(split_responses):
 	    #If the responses are empty,